Acquisition and Contract Management Bachelor's Degree

 |Common Courses||Business management, economics, contact law, accounting principles, business statistics|

 |Possible Careers||Management or supervisory positions in companies|

 |Program Length||Four years; part-time students typically finish in six years|

 Your classes are likely to cover business, management, economics and law.
 Your degree program may also teach you about the differences between federal contracts versus private business and government contracts.
 Some of your courses may include:

 - Government contract law

 What About After College?

 Once you earn your degree, you may be able to find employment as a manager or supervisor overseeing a company's contracts and goods.
-The U.S. Bureau of Labor Statistics (BLS) reports that the job outlooks for administrative services managers will grow at an average rate with a strong demand for facility managers (www.bls.gov).
-Employment is likely to increase by 12% between 2008 and 2018, the BLS projects.
-Earnings of managers often vary greatly depending on the industry and nature of work.
-Those with a bachelor's degree or higher in the field will have the best employment prospects and salary potential.
+The U.S. Bureau of Labor Statistics (BLS) reports that the job outlook for administrative services managers was predicted to grow at an average rate with a strong demand for facility managers.
+Employment is likely to increase by 8% between 2014 and 2024.
+Earnings of managers often vary greatly depending on the industry and nature of the work.
+Those with a bachelor's degree or higher in the field may have the best employment prospects and salary potential.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: